Which is the minimum PHP version, supported by Carbon Fields?

 - Gravity Form – requires the Gravity Forms plugin, allows selecting a particular form;

-- Complex – our fancy repeater field, allowing nestable repeatable sets of fields to be created.
+- Complex – our fancy repeater field, allowing nestable repeatable sets of fields and groups to be created.

-New fields can be created with a fairly small amount of custom code.
-A template and a step-by-step guide for creating new custom field types can be found here: https://github.com/htmlburger/carbon-field-template
+New fields can be created using our template project and a step-by-step guide which can be found here: https://github.com/htmlburger/carbon-field-template

 Can I create repeatable sets of fields?